 New York City, in partnership with the U.S. Army Corps of Engineers, today announced a plan to convert tree debris caused by Hurricane Sandy into reusable materials, including biofuel, mulch and landfill cover…

 …Contractors capable of hauling and further processing the wood debris may register with the Army Corps at https://apps.swf.usace.army.mil/Hurricane/.
 Recipients of the mulch will need to process it to less than one inch in two dimensions before May 1, 2013.
 The US Department of Agriculture and the New York State Department of Agriculture and Markets must approve the processing and location to ensure this standard is met.”

 The Cornell Waste Management Institute has developed a web page containing many of their solid waste educational materials that have been translated into Spanish – from compost curriculum for schools and communities to mortality composting to best practices for healthy gardening.

 Presented by Rhonda L. Sherman, Extension Specialist, North Carolina State University.
 This webinar is organized by Keep America Beautiful and the US Composting Council.
-Register.
+View the archived webinar.